-Together with the Scottish Government we have consulted with hundreds of organisations – from retailers and manufacturers to councils and community groups – learning from countries that already operate a deposit return scheme and building on our existing research.
+Together with the Scottish Government we consulted with hundreds of organisations – from retailers and manufacturers to councils and community groups – learning from countries that already operate a deposit return scheme and building on our existing research.

 The examples demonstrated how different components of a deposit return scheme could work together – such as the materials included and location of drop-off points.

-With the involvement of partners including local authorities, retailers, tourist attractions and other public agencies, we co-ordinated a comprehensive programme of engagement with key stakeholders across the country, followed by a nationwide drive to gather views on the scheme from people in every local authority in Scotland.
+With partners including local authorities, retailers, tourist attractions and other public agencies, we co-ordinated a comprehensive programme of engagement with key stakeholders across the country, followed by a nationwide drive to gather views on the scheme from people in every local authority in Scotland.